 Command-line dataset analysis tool

-Experienced SQL users can employ the command-line sqlite program to analyze miscellaneous datasets.
+Experienced SQL users can employ the command-line sqlite3 program to analyze miscellaneous datasets.
 Raw data can be imported from CSV files, then that data can be sliced and diced to generate a myriad of summary reports.
 Possible uses include website log analysis, sports statistics analysis, compilation of programming metrics, and analysis of experimental results.

-You can also do the same thing with a enterprise client/server database, of course.
+You can also do the same thing with an enterprise client/server database, of course.
 The advantages to using SQLite in this situation are that SQLite is much easier to set up and the resulting database is a single file that you can store on a floppy disk or flash-memory stick or email to a colleague.

 Stand-in for an enterprise database during demos or testing

 If you are writing a client application for an enterprise database engine, it makes sense to use a generic database backend that allows you to connect to many different kinds of SQL database engines.
-It makes even better sense to go ahead and include SQLite in the mix of supported database and to statically link the SQLite engine in with the client.
+It makes even better sense to go ahead and include SQLite in the mix of supported databases and to statically link the SQLite engine in with the client.
 That way the client program can be used standalone with an SQLite data file for testing or for demonstrations.

-Because it is simple to setup and use (installation is trivial: just copy the sqlite or sqlite.exe executable to the target machine and run it) SQLite makes a good database engine for use in teaching SQL.
+Because it is simple to setup and use (installation is trivial: just copy the sqlite3 or sqlite3.exe executable to the target machine and run it) SQLite makes a good database engine for use in teaching SQL.
 Students can easily create as many databases as they like and can email databases to the instructor for comments or grading.
 For more advanced students who are interested in studying how an RDBMS is implemented, the modular and well-commented and documented SQLite code can serve as a good basis.
 This is not to say that SQLite is an accurate model of how other database engines are implemented, but rather a student who understands how SQLite works can more quickly comprehend the operational principles of other systems.